Justin-Insight/Greiber-Heating-Sheet-Metal/content/products/evaporator-coils.md

           image: performance-cased-a-evaporator-coil-CAPVP.png
           productCode: CAPVP
           description: Our cased A coil design can be installed in upflow and downflow applications.
           features:
             - feature: "Coil Material: All aluminum"
             - feature: "20-Gauge Galvanized Steel Cabinet: Not applicable"
-        - title: Performance™  Multipoise Cased A Evaporator Coil
-          image: performance-multipoise-cased-a-evaporator-coil-CAPMP.png
-          productCode: CAPMP
-          description: Our cased A coil design can be installed in multipoise applications.
-          features:
-            - feature: "Coil Material: All aluminum"
-            - feature: "20-Gauge Galvanized Steel Cabinet: Not applicable"